 Not many people know that “laser” is actually an acronym for Light Amplification by Stimulated Emission of Radiation, a complicated string of words that basically means a single wavelength beam of highly concentrated light energy.

 In dentistry, we use lasers to offer alternatives to invasive procedures that involve scalpels and sutures.
-With the laser’s concentrated power, we can perform soft-tissue procedures with less discomfort, pain, and a faster recovery time.
-And because the laser is ultra-precise, the results are often far better than what could be achieved by traditional means, anyway.
+With the laser’s concentrated power, we can perform soft-tissue procedures with less discomfort or pain and a faster recovery time.
+Because the laser is ultra-precise, the results are often far better than what could be achieved by traditional means.

 Dr. Rose uses the soft tissue laser for a number of procedures, including periodontal (gum) disease treatments, gum re-contouring, and anterior smile makeovers.
 The benefits of this method compared to traditional surgery include: